brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:30pm - 3:30pm: Added functionality to add 'N/A' to a table data cell if the value is empty/null/undefined.

+* 3:30pm - 4:00pm: Worked on fixing alignment of table data.

+#### Wednesday, 6/5/24

+* 9:00am - 9:45am: Set fixed width for all tables in trip details.

 <!-- NOTES:

 Finish multi-step form validation: